 Transition Centers are one-stop places to serve the many needs of older foster youth and aged out foster youth.
 They also may provide services to other older youth, including homeless youth, at-risk youth and young adults, sometimes up to age 25.
 Current and former foster youth can use the Transition Centers.
 The Transition Centers serve as central locations for services such as the Preparation for Adult Living (PAL) program.
-You will also find job assistance to get you ready, help searching and exploring options related to getting a job.
-Assistance with enrolling in college or GED programs and applying for financial aid, which includes the Education and Training Voucher (ETV), are also all available.
+You can learn important job skills, search for jobs, and explore careers.
+Assistance with enrolling in college, flexible high school diploma programs, or GED programs and applying for financial aid, which includes the Education and Training Voucher (ETV), are also all available.
 You can also find help with housing, identification documents, mentoring and obtaining the benefits available to aged out foster youth.

-Each Transition Center offer different services.
+Each Transition Center offers different services.
 The best way to find out what your Transition Center offers is to visit it and get to know the staff.
 As part of planning your transition from foster care, be sure you get to visit the Transition Center.
 Remember, if you move to a different part of the state, there may be a Transition Center there you can use.
 Even if you don't live near the Transition Center, or can't easily get to it, you should call the center and find out more about what they do and how they can help you.
-As an aged out foster youth, go to or call the Transition Center.